mharoot/NodeJs/tic-tac-toe/README.md

     Should there be another waiting client, we can then join both those players into an empty room and assign them new key values, remembering to remove the old ones which can be done in O(1) time since we are using key value pairs.
+    - All sockets on connection also fill the **socket._rooms** array with two items.
+One item is the room number and the other is the room socket id of the User.
+Should a user ever join a new room, we have to update the **socket._rooms** array to include the new room number and new socket.
+Readers may be wondering why use socket._rooms in this way.
+I saw that the array was never being used and decided to use it as a storage compartment for a room number and user room socket id.
+This made it easier on disconnection to delete the right player from the **players** array.
 2. classes/User.js
     - A placeholder for a player using ES6 syntax.